mpanunto/NFDRS_FEMS/README.md

 # NFDRS_FEMS

-Tool that downloads FEMS data for stations of interest, and processes it to create percentile lookup tables & NFDRS charts for each index.
-Calculations are performed at 3 scales: GACC, PSA, and Station.
+Tool that automates the download and processing of FEMS data for user-specified stations.
+For each selected index, it generates:

+- Daily listings
+- Percentile breakpoint tables
+- Percentile lookup tables
+- NFDRS charts

+Calculations are performed at three geographic scales:

+- **GACC** (Geographic Area Coordination Center)
+- **PSA** (Predictive Service Area)
+- **Station**

+## Input Requirements

-Users must provide the included [StationList.csv](https://github.com/mpanunto/NFDRS_FEMS/blob/main/StationList.csv) as input to the tool.
-This CSV file has the Northern California Geographic Area Coordination Center (ONCC) stations listed by default, but it can be modified to download & process the user's desired stations.
+Users must provide a [StationList.csv](https://github.com/mpanunto/NFDRS_FEMS/blob/main/StationList.csv) file as input, which specifies the stations to include in the analysis.

+A sample CSV is included with default stations from the **Northern California Geographic Area Coordination Center (ONCC)**.
+This file can be edited to include any stations the user wishes to download and process.